vercel/next.js/examples/with-freactal/README.md

 ### example app

-In this example the `index` page renders list of public repos on Github for selected username.
+In this example the `index` page renders list of public repos on GitHub for selected username.
 It fetches list of repos from public gihub api.
 First page of this list is rendered by SSR. *serverState* is then hydrated into the `Index` page.
 Button at the end of the list allows to load next page of repos list from the API on the client.

 ![](https://i.imgur.com/JFU0YUt.png)